London hotels cosy up to big-spending Gulf guests

 Already serving halal meat across the board, Piccadilly property The Athenaeum found that one necessary adaptation for this emerging market was the inclusion of bidets in the bathrooms.

-"The Dorchester and the Jumeirah hotels meccas for Middle-East visitors to London - there is a big shift it seems away from those properties," thinks Fox.
+"The Dorchester and the Jumeirah hotels meccas for Middle-East visitors to London -- there is increased interest in exploring some of the lesser known more private hotels," thinks Fox.

 Asked to respond, Jumeirah Lowndes Hotel general manager Ian Richardson said, "We have seen no significant shift in business in Jumeirah's two London properties."
 The Dorchester declined to comment.

-Note: (This article was corrected on 13 September with updated comment and figures from The Athenaeum hotel)